COSW-2018-1/LAB7/README.md

 Evaluation criteria:

-Mínimu Requirements
+Requirements

-All basic functionalities of the calcultor should work as expected (sum, substract , multiply and divide).
+* All basic functionalities of the calcultor should work as expected (sum, substract , multiply and divide).dsfsdfad zxcadså∫å q asdas

-Challenges
-asdas